Cleg83/tool_db/README.md

 * Git: Version control used to manage the project codebase.
 * GitHub: The repository hosting service used for version control and will be used for future collaboration.
 * Heroku: The cloud platform where the app is deployed (more on deployment below).
-* Lucidchart: Used to create the Entity Relationship Diagram (ERD) to visualize the database structure.
+* Lucidchart: Used to create the Entity Relationship Diagram (ERD) to visualise the database structure.
+* Justinmid: USed to create the wireframes to help visualise this application.

 # Deployment and Development